jgillich/blockforge/website/content/blog/2018/01-announcing-coinstack.md

 date: 2018-01-21
 ---

-Most mining software fits in one of two categories:
+Let's face it, the current state of software for cryptocurrency mining is less than ideal.
+There are easy to use miners that support a wide range of coins but are closed source and often accused of fraudulent behaviour.
+Then there are open source miners that tend to perform much better, but are difficult to use and often only support a single algorithm or hardware type.

+CoinStack is an attempt to create a miner that ticks all the boxes:

-* Easy to use and closed source
+* Easy to use
+* Multiple algorithms
+* CPU and GPU mining
-* Open source and complicated
+* Open source

-We're here to bridge the two.
+Our inital plan was to integrate existing open source miners, but for technical reasons we had to

 CoinStack is a modern miner featuring automatic hardware detection, support for many different coins and a optional graphical user interface.
-Oh, and it's open source!
+And it is of course open source!

 Our original plan was to provide a simpler interface around existing open source miners, but for various